ecmwf/ecflow/docs/client_api/command_internals.rst

                 value: trigger expression | prev | next
                     # The values `prev` and `next` are only used when the attribute is a repeat

+            Option(s):

+                --evaluate
+                    # Only valid when the attribute is a variable: resolve all variable references in the value.

             Usage: